 It only got worse in her twenties when she moved to L.A. to pursue acting and started to put on a few extra pounds.
 “I stopped walking and ate [unhealthy] food.
 I was in good shape, then suddenly I gained 25 pounds,” McCarthy recalls.

-Despite being a size six in high school and participating in sports like gymnastics and tennis, she fell victim to the same body-shaming mentality a lot of women struggle with.
-It only got worse in her 20s when she started putting less effort into her health and began to gain pounds.
-McCarthy was willing to try anything in order to lose weight.
-That included going on an all-liquid diet for about four months when she starred on Gilmore Girls.
+Willing to try anything to lose weight McCarthy went on all-liquid diet for about four months when she starred on Gilmore Girls in the early 2000s.
 Although it was approved by her doctor (and resulted in a 70 pound loss), she told People she would never do something that drastic again because it made her feel, “starved and crazy half the time.”

 Over the next decade McCarthy’s weight tended to fluctuate, but you’ve probably noticed the actress looking much trimmer again lately.
 But her weight loss secret has nothing to do with crazy diets, intense calorie restriction, or marathon gym sessions – and she’s still reportedly lost more than 75 pounds.